 Even if you rear-ended another vehicle, a left lane violation by the driver ahead can shift liability.
 Most drivers assume rear-end collisions are always the fault of the following driver, but that is not true when the lead driver was illegally camping in the passing lane.

-If you were injured in a crash where left lane misuse played a role, your case may involve a negligence claim against the other driver, even if the police initially say you are at fault, speak with a personal injury attorney first..
-Call us at (844) 308-8180 for a free consultation.
+If you were injured in a crash where left lane misuse played a role, your case may involve a negligence claim against the other driver, even if the police initially say you are at fault.
+The types of damages you can recover often go beyond vehicle repairs, so speak with a personal injury attorney before accepting any settlement.

 You need to consult a lawyer immediately after a left lane accident in four specific situations: